Driving Sustainable Growth

 With a blend of skills, expertise and industry experience, learn a bit more about the dynamic team behind Reconomy’s exciting plans

-Following the economic crash of 2008, Paul, now CEO, re-focused Reconomy on a strategy of technology-enablement, dynamic and accurate data for customers and dedicated service propositions for a broader range of sectors including infrastructure, utilities and commercial industry.
-Paul’s passion, forward-thinking and demands for innovation have seen the Reconomy Group grow exponentially from £87m turnover in 2015 to over £800m in 2021, now offering comprehensive solutions to leading brands across the world that want to adopt circular economy approaches.
+Following the economic crash of 2008, Paul re-focused Reconomy on a strategy of technology-enablement, dynamic and accurate data for customers and dedicated service propositions for a broader range of sectors including infrastructure, utilities and commercial industry.
+Paul’s passion, forward-thinking and demands for innovation have seen Reconomy Group grow exponentially from £87m turnover in 2015 to over £800m in 2021, now offering comprehensive solutions to leading brands across the world that want to adopt circular economy approaches.

 2017 was a milestone year for Paul and the company.
 There was a further ownership change with EMK Capital becoming majority shareholder, Reconomy was named Company of the Year in the Shropshire Business Awards and Paul was named EY Entrepreneur of the Year in the Transformational Leader category.
-Further recognition was received in 2018 as Paul featured in the LDC Top 50 most ambitious business leaders and in 2021 with Reconomy receiving the Queen’s Award for Enterprise in the Innovation category.
+Further recognition was received in 2018 as Paul featured in the LDC Top 50 most ambitious business leaders, in 2021 with Reconomy receiving the Queen’s Award for Enterprise in the Innovation category and finally with the CEO Today Europe Award in 2022.

 John joined Reconomy in 2016 as Chief Financial Officer, with a remit to drive the next phase of the group’s ambitious growth plans.
 Prior to joining Reconomy, John served as CFO, CCO and Head of EMEA of Radius, a private equity backed outsourcing business.
 He brings a wealth of relevant experience to the team from other senior roles held in high growth and leveraged service businesses in different sectors across the UK and abroad.